evilpan/hidemyass/README.md

 ACTIONS:
   -p, --print
       print records for specified ENTRIES
-  -c, --clear
+  -c, --confirm
-      clear records for specified ENTRIES with FILTERS usually you need permission to tamper logs
+      confirm the action(s) that clear or temper records for specified ENTRIES with FILTERS usually you need permission doing this
   -h, --help
       show this message and exit
 ```

 # Examples